Sunday, August 28, 2011

 On the right side, we used command hooks to hang their storage clipboards.
 They'll use these for their weekly nature walk/study.
 I found great story sheets at an educational store that have space for a picture at the top and handwriting lines at the bottom that they'll keep in here along with regular and colored pencils.
 I also tucked a yard stick and meter stick over here.

 On the short end wall, we set up Tenor's desk area.
 (We thought it might be best to have the younglings face opposite walls to try to minimize potential annoying and bothering.)
 The desk is the Vika series from Ikea.
 We got the white top and white legs for both younglings' desks as well as for the long work table.
 New spinny chairs, lamps, and wastebaskets were all on sale at Target.
 I got the cork board at Michael's with a coupon and painted the frame white and then covered it with fabric.
-I found a super cute bulletin board set at a local education store and used the clip art to decorate his bulletin board.
+I found a super cute bulletin board set at a local education store and used the clip-art to decorate his bulletin board.
 It came with a lot of guitars so I cut letters out with my Cricut, adhered them to the guitars, and then had them laminated.
-I used a simple piece of ribbon and colorful paperclips to create a name banner.
+I used a simple piece of ribbon and colorful paperclips to create a name banner that hangs above the bulletin board.

 On his bulletin board are a handwriting chart, grammar/writing cheat sheet, and required reading list (for independent reading time.)